Friday, February 23, 2018

 Thursday, February 1, 2018

-My Strategic Simplicity® framework helps leaders to dramatically improve their businesses.
+My Strategic Simplicity® framework helps leaders dramatically improve their businesses.

 Here are the components:

-1. Market Simplicity - What big idea or theme do you want your business known for?
-Even if you can do more, what one thing do you want to focus your marketing on?
+1. Market Simplicity - What big idea or theme do you want your product or service known for?
+What one thing do you want to focus your marketing on?

 2. Decision Simplicity - How easy is it for prospects to decide and evaluate among your offerings?
 Is it easy for them to see the value of your products compared to those of competitors?
 Does your product portfolio overlap and cause confusion?